top of page

 We all know the harmful effects of stress on our body and mind.
 Living under pressure 24/7 can definitely impact your life.

-Most of the mood disorders such as anxiety or depression are developed because of the continuous presence of stress in our daily lives.
+Most mood disorders such as anxiety or depression are developed because of the continuous presence of stress in our daily lives.
 We either stress about the past or obsess about the future, creating a spiral of never-ending worry.

-Stress also plays a major role in our brain function.
-When our body goes through the fight or flight response (the stress response), our rational brain shuts down.
+When your body goes through the fight or flight response (the stress response), your rational brain shuts down.
 Areas such as the hippocampus and prefrontal cortex, which are responsible for memory and logical thinking, can’t function properly.
 This means that when you’re under stress, you are more likely to make unhealthy choices.
-You’ve been through so much emotionally and physiologically that rather than going to exercise, you engage in counterproductive behaviour.
-Have you ever picked that second beer after work rather than hitting the gym?

 So, let’s dive in.

-As mentioned before, during stress our body goes into a flight or fight response.
-During our stress response, our body produces cortisol and adrenaline to help us to cope with the situation.
+As mentioned before, during stress your body goes into a flight or fight response.
+During the stress response, your body produces cortisol and adrenaline to help you to cope with the situation.
 Stress response was designed as a survival mechanism and in that respect it works very well.
-Even today, when we turn to the sport’s world, we can see how thanks to adrenaline, records can be beaten.
-We can achieve more thanks to stress.

-But stress impacts us on a mental level too.
-The constant worrying, going to bed angry or upset, or letting our anxiety to increase will keep us up.
-The more you think about things which are out of control, the more you rehearsal the day’s events wishing you acted differently or said something else in that meeting, the further away you will be from going to sleep.
+The constant worrying, going to bed angry or upset, or letting anxiety increase will keep you up.
+The more you think about things that are out of control, the more you rehearse the day’s events wishing you acted differently or said something else in that meeting, the further away you will be from going to sleep.

 So, what is the quality of your sleep?
 Is stress preventing you from sleeping?

-Sleep is essential not only to the healthy functioning of our body and mind but to our lives.
-During the deep stages of sleep, the growth hormones are being released which helps your tissues, bones, muscles, organs, and so on to restore, repair, and rebuild.
-Without deep sleep, your body can’t heal itself from the daily stressors.
+Sleep is essential not only to the healthy functioning of your body and mind but to your life.
+During the deep stages of sleep, the growth hormones are released which helps your tissues, bones, muscles, organs, and so on to restore, repair, and rebuild.

 But deep sleep also helps your body to produce cytokines, proteins that help regulate your immune system.
-Stress weakens our immune system, therefore making sure we deliver enough building blocks which strengthen it, is essential when it comes to our health and wellbeing.
+Stress weakens our immune system, therefore making sure we deliver enough building blocks that strengthen it, is essential when it comes to our health and wellbeing.

 When you are well rested, after a good quality sleep, you are more energetic, your cognitive thinking is more solution-driven and you are more capable of coping with stress in more productive ways.

-How to sleep better
+How to Sleep Better

 So, if we know how important sleep is and that stress directly disturbs sleep, what can we do to change that?
+Several behaviours can interfere with the quality of your sleep.
+As mentioned before stress can easily derail your logical thinking and you may often find yourself making decisions that do not support your sleep.

 #1 Sync your circadian clock